Common Questions

 Can I bring my children?

-We would love to meet your family!
-However, it is preferred you to come to your initial visit and follow up treatments without your children.
-This allows for open discussion of personal information, as well as comprehensive examination and treatment.
+We’d love to meet your family!
+However, it is preferred attending your initial evaluation and follow-up visits without your children when possible.
+This allows for open, uninterrupted discussion of personal health concerns and ensures we can provide a thorough assessment and treatment.